FLCAC-admin/FLCAC-docs/docs/glossary.md

 : "A collection of {term}`unit processes <unit process>` with {term}`elementary <elementary flow>` and {term}`product flows <product flow>`, performing one or more defined functions, and which models the life cycle of a product." -from [openLCA 2 manual](https://greendelta.github.io/openLCA2-manual/prod_sys/index.html#product-systems)

 provider
 : A provider in openLCA is the upstream process that produces a flow.
 Providers can be chosen in the 'Inputs/Outputs' tab in openLCA under the 'Provider' column for product and waste flows.
+Read more about openLCA provider linkages in the openLCA manual [here](https://greendelta.github.io/openLCA2-manual/processes/process_tab_content.html).

 [repository](https://greendelta.github.io/lca-collaboration-server-manual/chapter_3_4.html)
 : A remote or local container in which data are stored under version control, from which a release of contained data can be published.
 The term repository is often applied to individual data releases (e.g. [USLCI](https://www.lcacommons.gov/lca-collaboration/National_Renewable_Energy_Laboratory/USLCI_Database_Public/datasets)) on the {term}`collaboration server` or individual GitHub sites (e.g. [FLCAC-docs](https://github.com/FLCAC-admin/FLCAC-docs).